codes1gn/chopper/README.md

 cmake --build . --target mlir-doc
 ```

-## Cancer Frontend
+## Chopper Frontend

-Cancer is a multi-frontend design with preferred support for `native python` and `numpy+scipy`, And strive to design the frontend as uniformly functional expression as possible.
+Chopper is a multi-frontend design with preferred support for `native python` and `numpy+scipy`, And strive to design the frontend as uniformly functional expression as possible.
 The **Frontend Technology Route** is shown below.

 <div align=center>